 A belief in self-sufficiency offers a certain kind of power.
 Accordingly, Mark convinces himself, he can do it.
 He’ll grow food on a planet where nothing grows: “Hey.
 I’m a botanist.
 Mars will come to feel my botany powers.”
 A fantasy of control where there is none is a must.
 We see Mark, strategizing, working out problems in his head, “science –ing the shit out of it, “ as he says.
 Finally, what takes over are mechanisms that mimic control: “Think, don’t feel.
 Figure it out.
 You don’t need help.”

 An insular universe is created.
 As Mark tells himself: “The University of Chicago says that once you grow plants somewhere, you’ve colonized it.
 I’ve colonized Mars.”
 Mars is his; his private world; he is its sole commander.
 That kind of fortified and private world is what a hurt child wants.
 No one will get close; no one will hurt him again.

 Reaching Someone In Outer Space

-It’s not easy.
+Truly, it’s not easy.
 The NASA team, on the ground, tries frantically to find ways to reach Mark Watney millions of miles away.
-Those who’ve been traumatized by abandonment also exist in a sealed off space far from human contact.
-Help is impossible to trust.
-A familiar voice inside that champions self-sufficiency says: “You know better.
+Those who’ve been traumatized by abandonment also exist in a sealed-off space far from human contact.
+And, anyway, help is impossible to trust.
+A familiar voice champions self-sufficiency: “You know better.
 Don’t count on anyone to stick around.”